 We wrote about the plagiarism scandals that have rocked the author community is the second part of this series.
 When a human writer commits plagiarism, it is currently considered a serious matter.
 It is equally serious–but far harder to police –humans getting together to write a computer program that deliberately commits plagiarism.
 Or, as we see too often in tech announcements, AI rhetoric and hyperbole overlooking the human beings behind the works.

 To AI evangelists, all the creations of human brainpower can be reduced to data, which can be combined and reproduced faster, better and in mindblowing quantity.
 It’s fast-paced exciting stuff but as we admire the doings of what looks like super-human technology, we need to remember that the ability to produce and reproduce this data depends on human labor and intelligence–those writing the works that form the training sets, those creating the tech.

 Copyright law is what is known as passive law.
 It’s rarely invoked but the fact that it’s there is what allows publishing to continue and authors to make their living.
 Yes, copyright is broken if we think of it as a way of controlling AI, and keeping it in a box.
 But if we understand that it’s a guiding set of principles that allow trade to happen, it still has a role to play, even though there are those who will push the boundaries and break the rules.

-It’s important for authors, especially indie authors, to have our voices heard, to be informed and involved in copyright decisions which could have serious impact on our livelihood and autonomy.
-When an AI can generate or translate the draft of a book faster than you can read this sentence, should we all pack up our word processors and go home?
-The answer is no.
+It’s important for authors, especially indie authors, to have our voices heard, to be informed and to get involved in copyright decisions which could have a serious impact on our livelihoods and autonomy.